Polymathh/Simple-Calculator./README.md

 # Simple-Calculator.
-Alright, let’s make it stylish!
+Alright, a simple and stylish!
 Here’s a simple yet modern calculator with a sleek design.